 These Ukrainian Breakfast Potatoes combine crispy skillet potatoes with bacon for a hearty, savory addition to your breakfast table.
 All you need is just 5 ingredients (salt and pepper included!) for a delicious and healthy breakfast idea!

 Table of contents

 Hearty, Wholesome Breakfast Potatoes with Bacon

-While I’ve already shared recipes for a sweet potato hash and sweet potato and eggs, this skillet breakfast potatoes and bacon comes straight from my childhood, and so it holds a special place in my heart (and stomach!)
+While I’ve already shared recipe for sweet potato and eggs, this skillet breakfast potatoes and bacon comes straight from my childhood, and so it holds a special place in my heart (and stomach!)

 Bacon is a classic breakfast element and an all-around loved ingredient.
 Bacon and potato combined, though?
 Out of this world!
 In fact, this dish was traditionally made in Ukraine with ‘salo’ (pig fat) to cook the potatoes.
 For the sake of my arteries, I’ve turned away from adding extra salo as my cooking fat.